 Seasonal affective disorder (SAD) is a type of depression .
 It is linked with seasonal changes in light.
 For most, SAD occurs in late fall and lasts into spring.
 For others, it starts in the summer and ends in the fall.
 SAD can cause problems with normal daily functions.

 |SAD may be caused by fluctuations in hormones and brain chemicals.|

 |Copyright © Nucleus Medical Media, Inc.|

-- Reduced sunlight—This affects internal clocks, readjusting hormones and brain chemicals.
+- Changes in sunlight—which affects hormones and brain chemicals

 - Social withdrawal

 - Overeating and craving sweet or starchy foods